QinganZhao/Distributed-Displacement-monitoring-Using-Smartphones/README.md

 5. Published a journal paper which has been uploaded in the "publication" folder

-### Please cite this project in your publications if it helps your research
+### Please cite the following article in your publications if it helps your research

 ```
   @article{